gggrv/edu_archive_dust_v5/readme.md

 ## License <a name="license"></a>

-The actual licenses are available at the beginning of each source code file; superficial overview:
+The actual licenses are available at the beginning of each source code file; brief overview:
 - Abstract python tools for general python development are generally subject to 0BSD.
 - Abstract python tools for `PyQt5` are generally subject to GPL v3.
 - Abstract python tools for `Neo4J` are generally subject to GPL v3.